SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### descendants & ancestors

-A ⟮child⟯ vertex in a compscitree is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one larger than the current vertex.⟯ A ⟮parent vertex⟯ in a compscitree is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one less than the current vertex.⟯ In ⟮a compscitree⟯ each vertex has ⟮0 - ∞⟯ ⟮child vertices⟯.
+»⟮A child vertex⟯« in ⟮＿a compscitree＿⟯ is ⟮＿a neighbor＿⟯ with ⟮＿a depth＿⟯ ⟮of one larger than the current vertex.⟯ »⟮A parent vertex⟯« in ⟮＿a compscitree＿⟯ is ⟮＿a neighbor＿⟯ with ⟮＿a depth＿⟯ ⟮of one less than the current vertex.⟯ In ⟮＿a compscitree＿⟯ ⟮each vertex⟯ has ⟮0 - ∞⟯ ⟮＿child vertices＿⟯.
-⟮a descendant vertex⟯ is a vertex ⟮reachable by traversal through child vertices⟯.
+»⟮a descendant vertex⟯« is ＿a vertex＿ ⟮reachable by traversal through⟯ ⟮＿child vertices＿⟯.
-⟮an ancestor vertex⟯ is a vertex ⟮reachable by traversal through parent vertices⟯.
+»⟮an ancestor vertex⟯« is ＿a vertex＿ ⟮reachable by traversal through⟯ ⟮＿parent vertices＿⟯.
-A leaf is a vertex without any child vertices.
+»⟮A leaf⟯« is ⟮＿a vertex＿⟯ ⟮without any ＿child vertices＿⟯.
-A leaf may also be called external/outer/terminal vertex.
+⟮A leaf⟯ may also be called ⟮external⟯/⟮outer⟯/⟮terminal⟯ ⟮vertex⟯.
-An internal vertex is a vertex with child vertices.
+»⟮An internal vertex⟯« is ＿a vertex＿ ⟮with ＿child vertices＿⟯.
-An internal vertex may also be called branch or inner vertex.
+⟮An internal vertex ⟯may also be called ⟮branch⟯ or ⟮inner verte⟯x.
-In ⟮a compscitree ⟮each vertex⟯ has ⟮one⟯ ⟮parent vertex⟯.
+In ⟮＿a compscitree＿⟯ ⟮each vertex⟯ has ⟮one⟯ ⟮＿parent vertex＿⟯.

 #### dimensions

-⟮The height of a vertex⟯ is ⟮the length⟯ of ⟮the longest downward path to a vertex⟯.
+»⟮The height⟯« of ⟮＿a vertex＿⟯ is ⟮＿the length＿⟯ of ⟮the longest downward ＿path＿ to it.
+»⟮The height⟯« of ⟮＿the tree＿⟯ is ⟮＿the height＿⟯ of ⟮＿the root vertex＿⟯.
-⟮The height of the root vertex⟯ is ⟮the height of the tree⟯ ⟮the breadth of the tree⟯ is ⟮the amount of child vertices⟯ in a tree.
+»⟮the breadth⟯« of ⟮＿the tree＿⟯ is ⟮the amount of child vertices⟯ in it.

 #### tree traversal

-⟮Depth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮children vertices⟯ ⟮before⟯ ⟮sibling vertices⟯ ⟮Breadth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮sibling vertices⟯ ⟮before⟯ ⟮children vertices⟯
+»⟮A tree traversal algorithm⟯« is ⟮＿an algorithm＿⟯ that implements ⟮＿tree traversal＿⟯.
+»⟮Depth-first search⟯« is a type of ⟮＿tree traversal algorithm＿⟯ that ⟮visits⟯ ⟮＿children vertices＿⟯ ⟮c-;before⟯ ⟮＿sibling vertices＿⟯
+»⟮Breadth-first search⟯« is a type of ⟮＿tree traversal algorithm＿⟯ that ⟮visits⟯ ⟮＿sibling vertices＿⟯ ⟮c-;before⟯ ⟮＿children vertices＿⟯

 #### specialized types

 ##### binary tree

-a ⟮binary tree⟯ is a ⟮compscitree⟯ ⟮where any vertex has at most two child vertices⟯.
+»⟮a binary tree⟯« is ⟮＿a compscitree＿⟯ where ⟮any ＿vertex＿⟯ has ⟮at most two⟯ ⟮＿child vertices＿⟯.

 ##### search tree

-⟮a search tree⟯ is a compscitree that ⟮can be used for searching⟯.
+»⟮a search tree⟯« is ⟮＿a compscitree＿⟯ that ⟮can be used for searching⟯.

 ###### traversal

-⟮Depth-first search⟯ in the case of ⟮binary trees⟯ is commonly either ⟮pre-order⟯, ⟮inorder⟯, or ⟮post-order⟯.
+⟮＿Depth-first search＿⟯ in the case of ⟮＿binary trees＿⟯ is commonly either ⟮pre-order⟯, ⟮inorder⟯, or ⟮post-order⟯.

 table:order|pattern